Moment to Movement

 - Reading monthly newsletters that keep you up to date on impact, opportunities, and stories from our changemakers and entrepreneurs.

-- Attending campaign actions and training focused on early childhood education, K12 education, and community benefits agreements.
+- Attending campaign actions and training focused on early childhood education and community benefits agreements.

 - Grabbing coffee with a member of the WEPOWER team to deepen our relationship with one another.